 The Sanhedrin, the supreme Jewish legal body, was based in Zippori during this period, making the city the most important center of Jewish learning in the world.
 The rabbis who gathered here, building on the teachings of earlier sages like Rabbi Akiva and Rabbi Meir, created the framework of rabbinic Judaism that has sustained Jewish life for nearly two thousand years.

-The Mona Lisa of the Galilee
+House of Dionysus and the Mona Lisa of the Galilee

-The Nile House
+Nile House

 At the top of the hill stands a Crusader-era fortress, later rebuilt by Daher el-Omar in the 18th century.
 The fortress offers panoramic views of the surrounding countryside.
-Nearby, a church marks the traditional birthplace of the Virgin Mary’s parents, Joachim and Anna, according to the Christian tradition that places Mary’s family in Zippori.
+Nearby, a church marks the traditional birthplace of the Virgin Mary’s parents, Joachim and Anna, according to a local Christian tradition that places Mary’s family in Zippori.

 Jesus and Zippori